Skip to content

 TRUSTWORTHY

-Building trust with the people around you means that they know who you are, what you do, and what you stand for.
 They need to see that you are trustworthy in all aspects of your life, genuine, and transparent in your honesty in fulfilling your promises.

-Therefore, always make sure that your actions match your words.
-If you say you’re going to do something, then do it.
-If you say you are going to be somewhere, then show up on time.
+If you say you will be somewhere, then show up on time.
 If you can’t do it, just be honest about it.
-This will convey a feeling of safety, and certainty, and the people will be more likely to take your words seriously.
+This will convey a feeling of safety and certainty, and the people will be more likely to take your words seriously.

 If you are not trustworthy with the little things, you probably won’t be able to earn people’s respect in other areas either.